Jimmy White: Early life and influences

 James Warren White was born on 2 May 1962 in Tooting, London, England, and studied at Ernest Bevin School.
-He never achieved academic success, as he was often truant from school from the age of eight or nine, spending more and more time at Ted Zanincelli's snooker hall, Zan's.
+He never achieved academic success and was often truant from school from the age of eight or nine.
+He spent increasing amounts of time at Ted Zanincelli's snooker hall, Zan's.
 It was around this time that White met Tony Meo, with whom he would compete in money matches at different venues, with stakes put up by taxi driver "Dodgy Bob" Davis, who also drove them to the venues.
 White played his "hero" and future friend Alex Higgins for the first time, aged 13, in an exhibition in Balham.
-Speaking much later about Higgins' influence on his career, White said that watching Higgins play in the 1970's was "the reason I started to play the game."
-White has also acknowledged the influence that Higgins had on his playing style saying "I modelled my game on him...I was only the whirlwind because he was the hurricane."
-In 1976, club owner Henry West, who managed leading snooker prospect Patsy Fagan, met White at Zan's and became the manager for him and Meo.
+Speaking much later about Higgins' influence on his career, White said that watching him play in the 1970s was "the reason I started to play the game."
+He has also acknowledged the influence that Higgins had on his playing style saying "I modelled my game on him...I was only the Whirlwind because he was the Hurricane."
+In 1976, club owner Henry West, who managed leading snooker prospect Patsy Fagan, met White at Zan's and became manager for both White and Meo.